19521791/server-nodejs/README.md

   <ul>
     <li><b>make image</b></li>
     <li>
-      change this path: <b>/home/long1100/temp</b> in `docker-compose.yaml/volumes section` to absolute path to the folder you just clone, because code in container and code in cloned folder are not the same so you need to mount it into container.
-When you change your code, code in container auto change
+      Uncomment volumes section in docker-compose file ```
+      # volumes:
+      #   - /home/long1100/server:/usr/src/app
+      ```
     </li>
+    <li><b>/home/long1100/temp</b> in `docker-compose.yaml/volumes section` to absolute path to the folder you just clone,
+      because code in container and code in cloned folder are not the same so you need to mount it into container.
+When you change your code, code in container auto change</li>
     <li>Run command: <b>make rabbit</b></li>
     <li>Run command: <b>make container</b></li>
   </ul>